Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 40+ written communications

-User Experience and Interface – We have this one as a tie.
+User Experience and Interface: We have this one as a tie, with maybe a slight edge to Becker.
 Both companies offer very modern and easy-to-use interfaces.
 The digital platform of each prep provider is clean and simple, while still being extremely professional and sleek.
 We had no qualms with either.

 Which CPA review course costs more – Becker or Wiley?